 Bias Voltage: The photodiode’s junction capacitance can be modified by applying a reverse voltage.
 The bias voltage reduces the junction capacitance, which causes the photodiode to have a faster response.

 BNC Connector: Used to connect the customer’s coaxial cable.

 Conversion Gain: The relative level of the optical input power that is amplified and converted into a voltage output.

 DC Block Capacitor: Prevents the DC voltage that is supplied through the amplifier output from exiting the detector which would cause a large DC offset voltage.
 Therefore, the amplified detector is an AC coupled device and will have a low cut-off frequency as well as a high cut-off frequency.

 Decoupling Capacitor: Maintains bias voltage when fast pulses cause the battery voltage to reduce (this would slow the response time of the photodiode); the capacitor allows the battery to recover to its initial voltage.
-It also acts as a filter for external power supplies.
+It also acts as a low-pass filter for external power supplies.

 Noise Equivalent Power (NEP): A function of responsivity and dark current and is the minimum optical power needed for an output signal to noise ratio of 1.
 Dark current is the current that flows through a reverse biased photodiode even when light is not present, and is typically on the order of nA.
 Shot noise (Ishot) is a source of noise generated in part by dark current; in the case of reversed biased diodes it is the dominant contributor.